Br1an6/Social-Network-Analysis/README.md

 # Social-Network-Analysis
-Social Network Analysis Social Network Analysis using Python with SciKit, Networkx ... etc.
+Social Network Analysis using Python with SciKit, Networkx ... etc.

 ###### These projects are related to a course which is instructing by Dr. Aron Culotta.
 ###### I don't want to put the course's title because I don't want people to copy.
 (It is a extremely good and useful course)